AI Screenr

 DimensionWeightDescription

-Technical Knowledge18%Understanding of product-management fundamentals — discovery, prioritization, metrics, lifecycle
+Technical Knowledge18%Understanding of product management fundamentals — discovery, prioritization, metrics, lifecycle

 Role Fit14%Match with the actual demands of a senior B2B PM role — writing-first, opinionated, comfortable with ambiguity